Clastify logo

 Practical check

 You can check these rules with a multimeter used as an ohmmeter.
-Measure the individual resistor values first, noting tolerances, then measure combinations in series and in parallel.
-For a complicated network, simplify the obvious parallel groups first, then combine series parts.
+First measure the individual resistor values, noting tolerances.
+Then measure combinations in series and in parallel.
+For a complicated network, simplify the obvious parallel groups first, then combine the series parts.
 Repeat until one equivalent resistance remains.

 A model of a real cell